Internet-Helper/MTProto-MTProxy-Telegram/README.en.md

+# Installation for Debian 10-12 or Ubuntu 20.04-24.04

+> [!IMPORTANT]
+> This material is prepared for scientific and technical purposes.
+Using the provided materials for purposes other than familiarization may be a violation of applicable law.
+> The author is not responsible for any improper use of this material!

+***

 Like the project?
 Support the author via [CloudTips](https://pay.cloudtips.ru/p/8ec8a87c) or [Yoomoney](https://yoomoney.ru/to/41001945296522) for a cup of coffee ☕

 ***

-# Installation for Debian 10-12 or Ubuntu 20.04-24.04

 ## About MTProxy

-**MTProxy** is an official Telegram proxy server based on MTProto for accessing Telegram in regions with network restrictions.
+**MTProxy** is the official proxy server from Telegram, based on MTProto.
-The official repository [TelegramMessenger/MTProxy](https://github.com/TelegramMessenger/MTProxy) is outdated and has compilation issues, so this installation script resolves those with improvements.
+The official repository [TelegramMessenger/MTProxy](https://github.com/TelegramMessenger/MTProxy) is outdated as it has compilation issues.
+This script is designed to automate installation and resolve compatibility issues for modern systems, offering a number of improvements.

 ## Main Script Features